-Whilst the school remains closed in line with current government legislation, we remain committed to supporting our children and families during these unprecedented times.
-We continue to run our reduced provision each day in term time and can be contacted as detailed below.
+The school is running in line with current government legislation, and we remain committed to supporting our children and families during these unprecedented times.
+We continue to offer provision each day in term time and can be contacted as detailed below.
 These pages include useful sources of information and support.
 If you have any further queries, please do not hesitate to get in touch.

 The information is organised through key questions.
 By clicking on each key question you will be able to access the relevant related information or you can scroll down in order to read through it all.